biolab/orange2/docs/widgets/rst/data/selectattributes.rst

 .. image:: images/SelectAttributes-stamped.png
    :alt: Select Attributes widget

+.. rst-class:: stamp-list

     1. Left-out data attributes from the input data file that will not be in the data domain of the output data file.
     #.
 Data attributes in the new data file.
     #.
 A class attribute.
 If none, the new data set will be classless.
     #.
 Meta attributes of the new data file.
 The attributes are included in the
        data set but are, for most of the methods, not considered in data analysis.
     #.
 Apply change of the data domain and send the new data file to the output
        channel of the widget.
     #.
 Reset the domain composition to that of the input data file.
     #.
 Add an entry on domain data composition to the current report.

 Example